Vladimir Horowitz discography

-The Russian-American classical virtuoso pianist Vladimir Horowitz was a recording artist for over 60 years; beginning in 1926 on a piano roll system for Welte-Mignon, then with audio recordings, starting in 1928 for the Victor Talking Machine Company, later RCA Victor.
+The Russian and American classical virtuoso pianist Vladimir Horowitz was a recording artist for over 60 years; beginning in 1926 on a piano roll system for Welte-Mignon, then with audio recordings, starting in 1928 for the Victor Talking Machine Company, later RCA Victor.
 Horowitz continued to record for a variety of record labels throughout his life.
 Between 1962 and 1973 he recorded for Columbia Masterworks In 1975, Horowitz returned to RCA, with which he recorded a series of live recitals.
 For the last years of his life, between 1985 and 1989, Horowitz recorded for Deutsche Grammophon.
 Horowitz's final recording, with Sony Classical, was completed in November 1989, four days before his death.
 This final recording consisted of repertoire that he had never previously recorded.

 His discography contains numerous albums and compilations of works by a variety of composers.
 Horowitz has also appeared in several video items, most of these were produced in the later years of his life.